General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 The Human Subjects IRB is charged with reviewing research that involves humans as research participants.
 You project needs to be reviewed if it meets the following criteria:

-(a) The research is a systematic investigation designed to discover or contribute to a body of generalizable knowledge, regardless of whether or not the results will be publicly disseminated.
+(a) The project is a systematic investigation designed to discover or contribute to a body of generalizable knowledge ("research"), regardless of whether or not the results will be publicly disseminated.

-(b) It involves human participants.
+(b) The research involves human participants ("living individuals").
 Human participants include those who are actively involved in the research process (i.e., being interviewed, filling out surveys, etc.).
-They could also include those who may not be in the presence of the researcher.
+They could also include those who may not be in the presence of the researcher but whose data will be used in the research.
 The IRB reviews research that involves living individuals (1) about whom "an investigator conducting research obtains data through intervention or interaction with the individual" or (2) which obtains "identifiable private information" (Title 45 CFR, Part 46.102(f)

 ).
 Secondary data analysis of existing datasets where participants are individually identifiable should be reviewed by the IRB.